 The Jeep has long been at the core of the off-road community for a very long time and rightfully so.
 Because it’s arguably the best off-road vehicle ever made.
 The Jeep Wrangler of course being a direct descendant of the Willys Jeep created by American Motors, and later by Chrysler, for the U.S. military in 1941-1945.
 Jeep is the oldest mass-produced four-wheel-drive in US history.

 Jeep has become engrained in the zeitgeist of the age and will forever be the go-to off-road vehicle.
 Jeep came out with the Cherokees and then the Grand Cherokee to offer a consumer on-road vehicle while still preserving the off-road capability of the Wrangler.
 The Jeep Grand Cherokee is the perfect balance of on-road comfort and off-road practicality.
 It can go practically anywhere, comfortably.

 Which brings us to the Jeep Grand Cherokee Overlander Concept vehicle.

-It also comes with a built-on clam shell 2-person tent which pops-up from the roof.
+It also comes with a built-on clam shell 2-person tent that pops up from the roof.
 This is where the off grid part comes in.
-There’s plenty of surface area to install a couple slim flexible solar panels on the roof to generate electricity to power your off grid devices and appliances.
+There’s plenty of surface area to install a couple of slim flexible solar panels on the roof to generate electricity to power your off grid devices and appliances.

 I can imagine this vehicle decked out with the best and highest off grid technology.
 It would make a great bug-out vehicle for an emergency.